Formal Series of Generalised Functions and Their Application to Deformation Quantisation: Space of formal series

 Assume that a theory is considered, in which a fundamental constant $\lambda$ appears.
-For example in quantum mechanics this constant may be identified with the Planck constant $\hbar.$ It is natural that $\lambda$ should be incorporated in observables used in the analysed theory.
+For example in quantum mechanics this constant may be identified with the Planck constant $\hbar.$ It is natural that $\lambda$ should be incorporated in the observables.
 Let us try to build a counterpart of the algebra $C^{\infty}({\cal M})$ for this case.